 The TSA is providing daily travel numbers.

-This data shows the daily total traveler throughput from the TSA for 2019 (Blue) and 2020 (Red).
+This data shows the seven day average of daily total traveler throughput from the TSA for 2019 (Blue) and 2020 (Red).

-That is a decline of 73%.
-There had been a slow steady increase from the bottom, but the increase in air travel has slowed.
+The seven day average is down 70% from last year.
+There had been a slow steady increase from the bottom, but air travel has mostly moved sideways recently.

 The second graph shows the 7 day average of the year-over-year change in diners as tabulated by OpenTable for the US and several selected cities.